Scholarships

 Amount: $3,000 renewable

-Deadline: Postmark February 15, 2009
+Deadline: Postmark February 15

-C. The Robert C. Byrd Honors Scholarship
+C. The Robert C. Byrd Honors Scholarship (DEFUNDED INDEFINITELY)

 D. The Urban Flight and Rural Needs Scholarship

 Criteria: Be a U.S. citizen and a resident of Missouri; be a high school senior with a 2.5 GPA; selection based on GPA and financial need.
-Recipients must earn a Missouri teaching certificate and teach for up to eight years in a Missouri public school with a higher than average “at-risk student population.”
+Recipients must earn a Missouri teaching certificate and teach for up to eight years in a Missouri public school with a higher than average “at-risk student population”

 Amount: reimbursement of tuition

-7. Department of Natural Resources Environmental Education Scholarship Program
+7. Department of Natural Resources Environmental Education Scholarship Program NOTE: No Scholarship information was found in September, 2011.

 Criteria: Senior and Missouri resident with a GPA of 3.0 on a 4.0 scale, planning to enroll as a full-time student in a Missouri post-secondary institution.
 Qualified candidates must be pursuing a degree in one of the following areas of study: Civil, chemical, mechanical, agricultural engineering or environmental engineering, or environmental areas such as geology, biology, wildlife management, planning, some aspect of natural resource management or a closely related field.
 Application process requires three letters of recommendation and a one-page essay explaining why this scholarship is desired.
-Applications may be accessed online at www.dnr.mo.gov/hr/scholarship.htm.
+Applications may be accessed online at www.dnr.mo.gov/hr/scholarship.htm

 Amount: $1,000 per semester, renewable